unionlabs/goblinbook/src/dex/overview.md

 Our application will have the following functionality:

 - Swaps: choose assets.
-- Bridge: choose destination chain.
+- Bridge: choose the destination chain.
 - History: track historic trades

 We will focus on implementing the logic only.
 Frontend, design and UX will not be covered (although we'd gladly accept PRs to expand the guide).